 The 12 Jyotirlingas are the most supreme and sacred abodes of Lord Shiva in the Hindu tradition.
 According to the Shiva Purana, these are the exact locations where Lord Shiva pierced the earth, appearing as an infinite, fiery column of light (Jyoti).

-Unlike standard Shiva Lingams established by humans, a Jyotirlinga is considered Swayambhu (self-manifested).
+Unlike standard Shiva Lingams established by humans, the 12 Jyotirlingas are considered Swayambhu (self-manifested).
 Undertaking the massive pilgrimage to visit all twelve shrines across the length and breadth of India is considered one of the highest spiritual achievements for a devotee, granting ultimate liberation (Moksha) from the cycle of rebirth.

 The 12 Jyotirlingas Directory